wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/vaccination-environment-prep/includes/3-access.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot of finding the Object ID for your group.](../media/20-object-id.png)](../media/20-object-id.png)

-9. Go to https://aka.ms/MVMAccess and fill in the required details to add your tenant and security group to the allow list.
+9. Go to https://aka.ms/MVMAccess and fill in the required details to add your tenant and security group to the allowlist.

     > [!NOTE]
     > It might take three business days to add your organization's tenant and security group.